spyder-ide/spyder/spyder/utils/help/tutorial.rst

 * :kbd:`F5`\* executes the current file.

-* :kbd:`F9`\* executes the currently highlighted chunk of code; this is very useful to (say) update definitions of functions in the console session without having to run the whole file again.
+* :kbd:`F9`\* executes the currently highlighted chunk of code; this is very useful to (say) update definitions of functions in the :guilabel:`Console` session without having to run the whole file again.
   If nothing is selected, :kbd:`F9`\* executes the current line.

-* :kbd:`Tab`\* auto-completes commands, function names, variable names, and methods in the console and the Editor.
+* :kbd:`Tab`\* auto-completes commands, function names, variable names, and methods in the :guilabel:`Console` and the :guilabel:`Editor`.
   This feature is very useful, and should be employed routinely.
   Do try it now if auto-completion is new to you.
   Assume you have defined a variable::